noobe/noobe/README.md

-- 👋 Hi, I’m @noobe
+- 👋 Hi, I’m Sarath
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MERN stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything and everything in Javascript
-- 📫 How to reach me ...
+- 📫 How to reach me - well drop me a mail.

 <!---
 noobe/noobe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.